Johnny-droid/YummyYummy/README.md

     - [x] Display each restaurants name and picture
     - [x] If request to access Restaurants Page came from Home Page's categories section, display all restaurants included in that category and the respective category's image
     - [x] When you click on a restaurant's card, redirect to restaurant's page
+    - [x] Have restaurant content centered when order tab not showing

 - [x] Individual Restaurant Page
     - [x] Display restaurant's image